kramse/kramse-labs/README.md

 Modern laptop have virtualisation, and having a virtual machine (VM) makes it much easier to run exercises.
 We will all have the same tools in the same places etc. I use a mix of VMware, VirtualBox, KVM, Xen and you may choose what you like the most.

-Note: if we are doing Kali Linux with USB network cards you need to run virtualisation that supports it.
+Note: if we are doing Kali Linux exercises with USB network cards you need to run virtualisation technology that supports it.
 People have a high success rate with VirtualBox for this.
+I use QubesOS for this, which also works nicely.

-It is recommended to check you BIOS settings and make sure virtualisation is enabled for the CPU etc.
+**It is recommended to check you BIOS settings and make sure virtualisation is enabled for the CPU etc.**

 If you dont have any virtualisation installed the most popular one in my trainings seem to be: https://www.virtualbox.org/